 It seems that I have always understood the infinite to be a perfection of some kind.
 So, the key question becomes, “What has perfect continuity?”
 My answer: non-ending, non-repeating numbers.
 Enigmatic, these numbers are always unique and always the same.
 Think of pi and its 22 trillion digits (as of 2017).
 Pi deserves all the attention that it gets.
 I’ll argue that it is the most important of all the dimensionless constants; thinking about John Wheeler’s quantum foam , my guess is that it is the initial and a primary gateway between the finite and infinite.

 One of our scholars asks, “How many of these dimensionless fundamental constants are there?
 This depends on your opinion on some new developments, but my best guess is 26” (ninth paragraph).
 His discussion is in context with the Standard Model.
-Of course now, everybody is looking for the unifying “something” to simplify this model and it has engendered formal studies that are currently summed up as the Physics beyond the Standard Model.
-It’s their bread-and-butter today, the mother’s milk of physics.
+Of course now, everybody is looking for the unifying “something” to simplify this model and it has engendered formal studies that are currently summed up as the Physics beyond the Standard Model which has become so much of the bread-and-butter as well as the bleeding-edge of physics today.

 The scholars of National Institute for Standards and Technology (NIST) have over 300 fundamental mathematical constants.
 Their work in 2010 is most comprehensive.

 More recently another scholar, Simon Plouffe, defined over 11.3 billion mathematical constants (as of August 15, 2017).
-The results of his computation programs called the “Inverter” are now part of a website maintained within the On-Line Encyclopedia of Integer Sequences (OEIS).
+The results of his computation programs called the “Inverter” are now part of a website maintained within the On-Line Encyclopedia of Integer Sequences. )

 That is a lot of mathematics to integrate into this study to say the least.